Guide

 • Dealing with customers: Customer skills are required.
 Some homeowners can be demanding.

-• Pay can be variable and inconsistent: It may be stressful to make ends meet, especially when starting out, as you will not be on someone else’s payroll.
+• Pay can be variable and inconsistent: It may be stressful to make ends meet, especially when starting out, as you won’t be on someone else’s payroll.
 Since this is not a 9-to-5 job, you have no guarantees on how much you will make.

-• Licensing costs: There could be red tape and specific permits required for certain jobs.
+• Licensing costs: There could be red tape, and specific permits may be required for certain jobs.

 • Working outdoors: Many jobs will be outside where weather conditions are a factor.